grafana/tempo/docs/tempo/website/grafana-agent/_index.md

 #### Trace discovery through automatic logging

-Automatic logging provides an easy and fast way of getting trace discovery through logs.
-Automatic logging writes a well formatted log line to a Loki instance for each span that is processed in the pipeline.
+Automatic logging writes well formatted log lines to help with trace discovery.

 For a closer look into the feature, visit [Automatic logging](./automatic-logging.md).

 #### Tail-based sampling

-The Agent implement tail-based sampling for distributed tracing systems and multi-instance Agent deployments.
+The Agent implements tail-based sampling for distributed tracing systems and multi-instance Agent deployments.
 With this feature, sampling decisions can be made based on data from a trace, rather than exclusively with probabilistic methods.

 For a detailed description, go to [Tail-based sampling](./tail-based-sampling.md).